-Angela Carter always knew that she was drawn to “Gothic tales, cruel tales, tales of wonder, tales of terror, fabulous narratives that deal directly with the imagery of the unconscious”.
+Angela Carter always knew that she was drawn to “gothic tales, cruel tales, tales of wonder, tales of terror, fabulous narratives that deal directly with the imagery of the unconscious”.
 This is exactly what the reader gets in her short story collection The Bloody Chamber.
-It contains retellings of fairy tales given subversive, feminist twists, rich language filled with literary references, and evocative symbols of blood, snow, feathers and fur.
+It contains retellings of fairy tales with subversive, feminist twists, rich language filled with literary references and evocative symbols of blood, snow, feathers and fur.
 Similar themes run throughout her work: in Nights at the Circus, a winged woman named Fevvers hatches from an egg; in The Magic Toyshop, a puppeteer inflicts his twisted control on his family.
-Decades later, they are as sharp and mysterious as ever…
+Decades later, they are as sharp and mysterious as ever.

 The stars were aligned says a prince in love

 Is romantic love a force for good?
 Nobody could doubt the sincerity of the love between Prince Harry and his bride-to-be.
 Yet for nearly half the population, romance still ends in divorce.

 Long-lost fairy tales unearthed after 150 years